Yakovlev Yak-19: Development and description

 In April 1946, the Council of People's Commissars ordered several design bureaux (OKB Опытное конструкторское бюро – Opytnoye Konstruktorskoye Buro), included that of Alexander Yakovlev, to develop a single-seat jet fighter to be equipped with a single Lyulka TR-1 turbojet engine.
 The aircraft should have a maximum speed of 850 km/h at sea level and a speed of 900 km/h at an altitude of 5000 m.
 It should be able to climb to that altitude in 3.8 minutes or less and should have a maximum range of no less than 700 km.
 Yakovlev and his team were well aware that any derivative of their earlier Yak-15 and Yak-17 fighters, then under development, could not reach the required speed because of their thick wings and chose to begin a "clean-slate" design.
 Preliminary work used the same "pod-and-boom" layout as had been used in the earlier Yakovlev designs, although the cockpit was located in front of the engine.
 The TR-1 engine was plagued by delays and Yakovlev devoted most of his efforts to designs that used the RD-10.

 By late June, Yakovlev had decided to use a more aerodynamically efficient "tubular" layout with the engine buried in the center of the fuselage.
 After it became clear that neither the TR-1, nor the imported British Rolls-Royce Nene or Rolls-Royce Derwent engines would be available to power the prototypes, Yakovlev settled on the newly available afterburning version of the RD-10.
 The first prototype was ordered to a very demanding schedule and was completed on 29 November 1946.

-The Yak-19 had an flattened oval-shaped, metal semi-monocoque fuselage with the single-seat cockpit and its teardrop-shaped canopy positioned just forward of the 1100 kgf axial-flow RD-10F turbojet engine.
+The Yak-19 had a flattened oval-shaped, metal semi-monocoque fuselage with the single-seat cockpit and its teardrop-shaped canopy positioned just forward of the 1100 kgf axial-flow RD-10F turbojet engine.
 Its air intake was in the nose and the afterburner was positioned at the rear of the fuselage, just below the tail structure.
 Fitted with tricycle landing gear, the main landing gear retracted inwards into the fuselage while the nose gear retracted forwards.
 The laminar-flow, two-spar, straight wing was mounted in the middle of the fuselage.
 It was equipped with modified Fowler flaps and Frise ailerons.
 The rudder was split into two sections by the horizontal stabilizers; the upper portion was fabric-covered while the lower half was metal-skinned.
 The pilot was protected by a bulletproof windscreen, a forward armor plate and an armored seat back.
 In addition, he was provided with an ejection seat.
 The Yak-19 was equipped with four fuel tanks in the fuselage that had a total capacity of 650 kg of fuel.
 It was armed with two 23 mm Nudelman-Suranov NS-23 autocannon, each with 70 rounds.